 The default setting for the NumberMarks option, both in InputForm and in functions such as ToString and OpenWrite is given by the value of $NumberMarks.
 By resetting $NumberMarks, therefore, you can globally change the way that numbers are printed in InputForm.

-by default always include number marks in input form.
+This makes the Wolfram Language by default always include number marks in input form.

-Even a machine-precision number is now printed with an explicit number mark.
+precision number is now printed with an explicit number mark.